Publilius Syrus: Work

-His performances acquired the praise of many though he drew the ire of Cicero who could not sit through his plays.
+His performances acquired the praise of many, but he drew the ire of Cicero who could not sit through his plays.

 All that remains of his corpus is a collection of Sententiae, a series of moral maxims in iambic and trochaic verse.
-This collection must have been made at a very early date, since it was known to Aulus Gellius in the 2nd century AD.
+This collection must have been made at a very early date because it was known to Aulus Gellius in the 2nd century AD.
 Each maxim consists of a single verse, and the verses are arranged in alphabetical order according to their initial letters.
-In the course of time the collection was interpolated with sentences drawn from other writers, especially from apocryphal writings of Seneca the Younger.
+Over time, the collection was interpolated with sentences drawn from other writers, especially from apocryphal writings of Seneca the Younger.
 The number of genuine verses is about 700.
 They include many pithy sayings, such as the famous "iudex damnatur ubi nocens absolvitur" ("The judge is condemned when the guilty is acquitted"), which was adopted as its motto by the Edinburgh Review.
 Due to the fragmentary nature of the collections, many of the sayings are contradictory or do not make much sense.
 The original plays and characters they were written for are lost to time.
-Only two titles of his plays survive, Putatores (the Pruners) and a play amended to Murmidon.
+Only two titles of his plays survive: Putatores (the Pruners) and a play amended to Murmidon.